Players always fear being cheated in online games.

 You will get an encrypted hash of the Server Seed before you start playing.

 Your browser will generate a random Client Seed.
-However, you could and should adjust this Client Seed before you start.
+However, you can and should adjust this Client Seed before you start.
 This way you can make sure the site does not know your Client Seed in advance.

 Now comes the nerdy stuff!
 There are 3 steps that bring us to the final rolled number of this game.